telerik/blazor-docs/components/autocomplete/overview.md

 # AutoComplete Overview

-The AutoComplete component is a textbox that offers the users hints as they type.
+The <a href="https://www.telerik.com/blazor-ui/autocomplete" target="_blank">Blazor AutoComplete component</a> is a textbox that offers the users hints as they type.
 These suggestions can be [filtered]({%slug autocomplete-filter%}) as the user types.
 The user can write their own value or click a suggestion from the dropdown to select it and populate the input.
 You can control the list of suggestions through [data binding]({%slug autocomplete-databind%}), various appearance settings like [dimensions]({%slug common-features/dimensions%}) and [templates]({%slug autocomplete-templates%}).

 To use a Telerik AutoComplete for Blazor